akka/akka-projection/docs/src/main/paradox/kafka.md

 Java
 :  @@snip [KafkaDocExample.java](/examples/src/test/java/jdocs/kafka/KafkaDocExample.java) { #imports #sourceProvider }

-Please consult the [Alpakka Kafka documentation](https://doc.akka.io/docs/alpakka-kafka/current/consumer.html) for specifics around the `ConsumerSettings`.
+Please consult the @extref:[Alpakka Kafka documentation](alpakka-kafka:consumer.html) for specifics around the `ConsumerSettings`.
 The `KafkaSourceProvider` is using `Consumer.plainPartitionedManualOffsetSource`.

 The `Projection` can then be defined as: